matthieu-bruneaux/R-parallel-tutorial/README.md

 Written with Sweave.

 The pdf manual can be built from source by running 'make'.
+It should be run twice to get the labels and references up to date.
+A folder called 'sweave_forge' will be created by the building process and can be safely removed afterwards.